-So I last talked about two approaches to explaining the motion of stars in a galaxy, MOND and dark matter.
-Now I finish answering the question about which model I favor, and why.
+two approaches to explaining the motion of stars in a galaxy, MOND and dark matter.
+Today I finish answering Mark Bruce’s question about which model I favor, and why.

 Let’s start by looking at MOND again.
 Yesterday I said its weaknesses were that it was a bit of a kludge, and in its simple form it violates conservation momentum.
 Both of these are valid criticisms, but neither is enough to just discard the theory.
 Early quantum theory was also a kludge, and it violated the fundamental tenets of physics.
 It also happened to be true.
 MOND is still a young model, so being kludgy is to be expected.
 There is also the fact that more sophisticated versions of MOND have been proposed that are relativistic, and don’t violate momentum.